kvnn/kevinriggen/_Coding/2016-08-31-private-channel-authentication-using-AWS-Lambda-and-Gateway-API.md

+---
+layout: post
-# Pusher private-channel authentication using AWS Lambda w/ Gateway API
+title: Pusher private-channel authentication using AWS Lambda w/ Gateway API
-*Author: kvnn // @kevinriggen // kriggen@gmail.com*
+---

+###Intro
 Pusher private-channels require authentication [i].

 Lambda functions [ii] are a good candidate for doing the computation that determines whether a user is